natamora/geo-infrastructure/README.md

-# :globe_with_meridians: Geo-Infrastructure API (WIP)
+# :globe_with_meridians: Geo-Infrastructure App (WIP)
 [![Live Demo](https://img.shields.io/badge/Live%20Demo-Try%20Now-green?style=flat-square)](https://gis-app-80843192607.europe-central2.run.app)

+> [!WARNING]
-> ⚠️ **Note:** The webpage may take a few minutes to load due to cold start.
+> **Note:** The webpage may take a few minutes to load due to cold start.

-A GeoSpatial API built to serve as a technical sandbox for mastering Spring Boot, modern Java and GIS technologies.
+A Full-Stack GeoSpatial application built to serve as a technical sandbox for mastering modern Java, Spring Boot and GIS technologies.

+---

 ## Project Vision
-This project is a backend-focused engineering sandbox designed to master the spectrum of backend development and explore the integration of geospatial data processing with modern **Spring Boot 3.x** and **Java 21**.
+This project is an engineering sandbox designed to explore the integration of geospatial data processing with a modern **Spring Boot 3.x** and **Java 21** backend, paired with an interactive **React** frontend.

-The primary objective is to build REST API that models infrastructure networks, maintaining topological relationships between Nodes (Point), Cables (LineString) and Zones (Polygon).
+The application models and visualizes infrastructure networks.
+It provides an interactive map where users can manage Nodes (Point), Cables (LineString) and Zones (Polygon).

+The core functionality allows users to:
+* Toggle and browse different infrastructure layers
+* Click on specific objects on the map to view their detailed properties
+* Draw and create new infrastructure shapes directly via the UI

-The system architecture utilizes PostGIS to enable advanced geometric opeations.
-By simulating infrastructure dependencies, the project allows for testing spatial querying, such as point-in-polygon containment.
-The app will implement custom business logic to evaluate infrastructure risk and trigger maintenance task lifecycles.
-Future deployment is planned on Google Cloud Run.
+Behind the scenes, the system utilizes **PostgreSQL + PostGIS** to maintain topological relationships and enable advanced geometric operations (e.g., spatial filtering or point-in-polygon containment).
+In the future, the app will implement custom business logic to evaluate infrastructure risks and trigger maintenance task lifecycles.
+It will also use **Google Cloud Functions** to prepare and send a weekly report about the state of the infrastructure.

-Technically, the proejct is testbed for:
+Technically, the project is a testbed for:
-* Modern Java: Leveraging Java 21 features
+* **Modern Java:** Leveraging Java 21 features
-* Spring Ecosystem: Mastering dependency injection, REST controller design, validation and comprehensive testing strategies
+* **Spring Ecosystem:** Mastering dependency injection, REST controller design, data validation, and testing strategies
-* Database Management & ORM - Bridging Hibernate/JPA integration with PostgreSQL/PostGIS, managing entity relationships and utilizing spatial indexing
+* **Database Management & ORM:** Bridging Hibernate/JPA integration with PostGIS, managing entity relationships, and utilizing spatial indexing
-* DevOps Foundation - Fully automated deployment pipeline using **Google Cloud Build**, container storage in **Artifact Registry**, serverless hosting on **Google Cloud Run**, and infrastructure provisioning via **Terraform**
-* Frontend Integration: A dedicated interactive frontend built with TypeScript, React, TanStack Query, Zustand, and Leaflet
+* **Frontend Integration:** A dedicated interactive client built with TypeScript, React, TanStack Query, Zustand, and Leaflet.

-The goal is to deliver backend solution that utilizes Spring-based architecture with added analytical capability of spatial data processing.
+* **Cloud & DevOps:** Provisioning GCP infrastructure via **Terraform**, managing automated GitOps pipelines in **Cloud Build**, and serverless hosting on **Cloud Run**.

 ## :hammer: Technology & Tooling
 * **Core Backend**: Java 21, Spring Boot 3.x